-Quality Indicators with Critical Components for the Provision of Accessible Educational Materials and Technologies
+Quality Indicators for the Provision of Accessible Educational Materials and Technologies

 Ensuring accessibility of materials and technologies for learners with disabilities starts with a high-quality procurement system.
 The AEM Center’s Quality Indicators describe the essential elements of such a system, including compliance, guidelines, professional development, data procedures, and resources.
 The indicators can be used by decision makers in K-12, higher education and workforce development agencies to develop new procurement systems or to self-evaluate an existing system that may be absent best practices for accessibility.